s60sc/ESP32-CAM_MJPEG2SD/README.md

 * Connect an external I2S microphone
 * Connect a DS18B20 temperature sensor
 * Monitor voltage of battery supply on ADC pin
+* Wakeup on LDR after deep sleep at night

 Note that there are not enough free pins on the ESP32 camera module to allow all external sensors to be used.
 Pins that can be used (with some limitations) are: 3, 4, 12, 13, 33.
 * pin 3: Labelled U0R.
 Only use as input pin, as also used for flashing.
 * pin 4: Also used for onboard lamp.
 Lamp can be disabled by removing its current limiting resistor.
 * pin 12: Only use as output pin.
+* pin 13: Is weakly pulled high.
 * pin 33: Used by onboard red LED.
 Not broken out, but can repurpose the otherwise pointless VCC pin by removing its adjacent resistor marked 3V3, and the red LED current limiting resistor, then running a wire between the VCC pin and the red LED resistor solder tab.

 Can also use the [ESP32-IO_Extender](https://github.com/s60sc/ESP32-IO_Extender) repository.